-- § 12 Information Security Manager (ISM) - (1) The Presidential Board and Management Board appoint an Information Security Manager (ISM) for the University and the University Medical Center. - (2) The tasks of the ISM particularly include: - (a) Assignment for the management and monitoring of the implementation of information security measures in the context of risk treatment plans, including awareness-raising and training measures, as well as documentation of measures of the respective sphere of responsibility, - (b) Assessing and forwarding information security incident reports and preparing the recommended course of action for handling information security incidents in the operational area in accordance with § 16 Section (4). - (c) Preparing an information security report insofar as it concern: - (i) the progress and problems involved in the implementation of information security measures (operational aspects) or - (ii) information security incidents of the respective sphere of responsibility. - § 13 Data Protection and Information Security Advisory Council (DIB) - (1) The Data Protection and Information Security Advisory Council (DIB) comprises: - (a) the ISB, - (b) a deputy of the ISB, - (c) the ISMs of the University and the UMG, - (d) the Data Protection Officers (Datenschutzbeauftragter, DSB) of the University, the UMG and GWDG, - (e) the Data Protection Manager (Datenschutzmanagerin, DSM) of the University and the UMG, - (f) one representative each from GWDG, the Information Technology division of the UMG, SUB and the University's IT department, - (g) two representatives of University faculties and one representative of the medical faculty, - (h) one representative of Department 2 (Medical Care) of the UMG, - (i) one representative each of the departments and staff units of the central administration and of Department 3 (Economic Management and Administration) of the UMG, - (j) one member each of the Staff Council of the University and the UMG as well as - (k) other persons appointed by the ISB as required.
+- (b) a deputy of the ISB, - (c) the ISMs of the University and the UMG, - (d) the Data Protection Officers (Datenschutzbeauftragte\r, DSB) of the University, the UMG and GWDG, - (e) the Data Protection Manager (Datenschutzmanager\in, DSM) of the University and the UMG, - (f) the CIO of the university and UMG, - (g) the head of the audit department, - (h) one representative each from GWDG, the Information Technology division of the UMG, SUB and the University's IT department, - (i) two representatives of University faculties and one representative of the medical faculty, - (j) one representative of Department 2 (Medical Care) of the UMG, - (k) one representative each of the departments and staff units of the central administration and of Department 3 (Economic Management and Administration) of the UMG, - (I) one member each of the Staff Council of the University and the UMG as well as - (m) other persons appointed by the ISB as required. - (2) A substitution must be appointed for each member in accordance with paragraph 1 - (3) The meetings of the DIB take place as often as the state of business requires, but at least four times a year.
+They are convened and chaired by the ISB. - (4) The DIB serves the following purposes: - (a) Information exchange between those involved in the information security process and the data protection process,

-- (2) The meetings of the DIB take place as often as the state of business requires, but at least four times a year.
-They are convened and chaired by the ISB. - (3) The DIB serves the following purposes: - (a) Information exchange between those involved in the information security process and the data protection process, - (b) Consideration of the interests of the areas of research and teaching, medical care and administration as well as of those involved in the information security process, - (c) Involvement of IT service providers in the information security process, - (d) Advising the ISB, DSB, the ISM and the DSM on information security and data protection issues, - (e) Drafting recommendations for amending the information security guideline and overarching concepts or advisories on information security and data protection.
+- (b) Consideration of the interests of the areas of research and teaching, medical care and administration as well as of those involved in the information security process, - (c) Involvement of IT service providers in the information security process, - (d) Advising the ISB, DSB, the ISM and the DSM on information security and data protection issues, - (e) Recommendation of proposed changes the information security policy and overarching concepts or advisories on information security and data protection. - (5) The DIB is also responsible for carrying out the tasks within the framework of information security risk management in accordance with Appendix 3